Lingering Covid-19 consequences

-The NIH has just received a one- billion-dollar grant to research the long-term Covid consequences or “Covid-resisting lingering illness” – experienced by 19% of people after falling ill or being infected with either variant of the current virus causing havoc world-wide…
+The NIH received a one- billion-dollar grant in 2021 to research the long-term Covid consequences or “Covid-resisting lingering illness” – experienced by 19% of people after falling ill or being infected with either variant of the current virus (Delta-, Gamma- and Lambda-variant) causing havoc world-wide…

 The virus causes damage to the lungs, heart and brain (kidney and liver), which increases the risk of long-term health problems; some people express symptoms from muscle pain, hair-loss, blood clogging, brain-fog, to general lack of energy, sleep disorders and even depression.
 This is reported in patient with no history of either of the beforementioned dilemmas.
 Add to it multisystem inflammatory syndrome in children (MIS-C) aged 2-15, a condition where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.